Shamrock Reins had its Grand Opening on October 6, 2014. We are accepting Participants and Volunteers for our programs and operations.

 To volunteer, click here.

 Shamrock Reins has developed a variety of programs.
-Horses have a unique sense and often know what therapeutic approach is needed for each person.
-Horses react to a person’s behavior and help the person recognize this behavior without confrontation.
-The person is then able to adjust their behavior to achieve the appropriate response from the horse.
-By experiencing this, the person is then able to recognize his/her feelings and behaviors in other interactions and correct any unhealthy behavior.
+Horses have a unique sense and often know what therapeutic approach is needed for each participant.
+Horses react to a participant’s behavior and help the participant recognize this behavior without confrontation.
+The participant is then able to adjust their behavior to achieve the appropriate response from the horse.
+By experiencing this, the participant is then able to recognize his/her feelings and behaviors in other interactions and correct any unhealthy behavior.
 Although we have defined programs, our Instructors will adjust the sessions based on the participant’s needs.

 Pre and Post Deployment Sessions